Childhood Post-Traumatic Stress Disorder: Symptoms And Treatment

 Other trauma therapies

-Depending on the situation and the type of trauma endured by the child, a professional may also recommend support groups, group therapy, family counseling, or another treatment method to help a child understand and cope with what’s happening.
+Depending on the situation and the type of trauma experienced by the child, a professional may also recommend support groups, group therapy, family counseling, or another treatment method to help a child understand and cope with what’s happening.

 Medication